-Risk Explanation Mitigating actions implemented and und Operational Performance The trust is unable to deliver normal services and critical functions during and after periods of significant disruption, with particular emphasis on delivery of services during the COVID-19 pandemic and the impact on staff availability as a result of Vaccination as a condition of deployment (VCOD).
+Risk Explanation Mitigating actions implemented and underway Risk Operational Performance The trust is unable to deliver normal services and critical functions during and after periods of significant disruption, with particular emphasis on delivery of services during the COVID-19 pandemic and the impact on staff availability as a result of Vaccination as a condition of deployment (VCOD).
 Gold, Silver and Bronze command was established for managing the COVID-19 pandemic and responding to central returns.
 Cascade communication system implemented.
 Chief executive and GOLD Command linked up with NHSI/NHSE on scenario planning and supporting wider NHS to manage the COVID-19 pandemic across North Central London.
 Programme of work implemented to respond to delivery of services during the pandemic and post the second surge: Continuation of the Clinical Prioritisation Group to make decisions on the delivery of clinical services and prioritisation of patients and services.
 This prioritisation process provides us with a picture of patient demand.
 This demand is assessed against our capacity (staffing, space, time) allowing us to model our service delivery requirements for the future.
 Continued monitoring of compliance against Referral to Treatment and Diagnostic and Cancer standards within the context of the implications arising from clinical prioritisation plans.
 Individual directorate meetings with those clinical areas of the Trust who are not achieving trajectory.
 Comprehensive vaccination programme (for staff) in place to support delivery of services.
 Risk assessment of impact of VCOD on numbers of staff whose vaccination could not be evidenced and resultant impact on delivery of services.
-From March 2021 onwards, a focus on recovery of all clinical services (see page XX) Medicines management Medicines are not managed in line with statutory and regulatory guidance (procuring, storing, prescribing, manufacturing and giving of medicines The Medicines, Therapies Oversight and Assurance Committee (MTOAC) seeks assurance of the safe management of medicines, with committees such as the Drugs and Therapeutics Committee reporting to it.
-Medicines are dispensed by competent pharmacy staff and there is a program of training and competence assessment now in the dispensary.
+From March 2021 onwards, a focus on recovery of all clinical services (see page 31).